tuiwidgets/tuiwidgets/doc/ZLayout.rst

 Although it is named like a setter, typical implementations don't save ``r`` but sub allocate the space to the items in the layout and call setGeometry with the individual allocation on each item.

-When items of a layout change (in number or properties) or layout parameters (like spacing, etc) change the layout should call :cpp:func:`void Tui::ZLayout::relayout()` to trigger a new layout cycle and get called back later to update its items' layout.
+When items of a layout change (in number or properties) or layout parameters (spacing, etc) change the layout should call :cpp:func:`void Tui::ZLayout::relayout()` to trigger a new layout cycle and get called back later to update its items' layout.